 7. Approved instructions shall be issued to all persons operating or using the laser.

-8. Persons, other than persons authorized by the person in whose name the premises concerned are registered to operate or use the laser or its laser system, shall not operate or use the laser or its laser system.
+8. Persons, other than persons authorised by the person in whose name the premises concerned are registered to operate or use the laser or its laser system, shall not operate or use the laser or its laser system.

 9. Whenever persons operating or using the laser or its laser system are exposed to potentially hazardous laser radiation, those persons shall be provided with protective eye-wear in accordance with Section 10.8 of the laser safety standard.